 Accommodation

-This experiment employed two different testing conditions (the standardized condition and a motivation/attention condition).
-In both conditions the examiners verbally encouraged the children and provided verbal and edible rewards contingent upon appropriate test-taking behavior.
+Two different testing conditions were employed: the standardized condition and a motivation/attention condition.
+In both conditions, the examiners verbally encouraged the children and provided verbal and edible rewards contingent upon appropriate test-taking behavior.

 Participants

-Participants in this study included six pre- and elementary school-aged children, five boys and one girl.
+A total of 6 children who were either preschool-aged or elementary school-aged, five boys and one girl, participated.
 All were diagnosed with autism.
-The children's ages ranged from 3 years and 1 month to 9 years and 6 months.
+The children's ages ranged from 3 years, 1 month to 9 years, 6 months.

 Dependent Variable